gonzojive/sbcl/src/pcl/BOOTSTRAP.markdown

 ## dlisp.lisp

 Why is it called dlisp?
+Don't know.

+Defined in this file are a bunch of functions that start with `emit-` and end in things like `one-class-reader` `two-class-reader` `two-class-boundp`.
+These are functions that return lambda forms used in the process of defining accessors, readers, writers, boundp functions, and other funcallable things.

 ## boot.lisp

 Boot.lisp is much too big and varied and should be split up to make the system more understandable.
-It defines both defmethod and defgeneric, and the early and late versions of functions related to almost all aspects of the system.
+It used to define both `defmethod` and `defgeneric`, and the early and late versions of functions related to almost all aspects of the system.
 Top-level forms are somewhat scattered.
 There are terrible function names like `set-arg-info1` which are totally undocumented.
 This is _the_ file to refactor for understanability in PCL.

 ## vector.lisp